hobo71/wpsso-tweet-a-quote/readme.txt

 Uses your existing WPSSO Core settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after tweeting the quote.

-Developers and advanced users will also appreciate the ability to easily re-style the default CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses. ;-)
+Developers and advanced users will also appreciate the ability to easily re-style the default CSS that WPSSO Tweet a Quote uses. ;-)

 <div style="clear:both"></div>